The Easter Bonfire in the Salzburg Lungau Region

-The Easter bonfire is one of the oldest and most impressive customs in Salzburger Lungau.
-Every year at Easter time, the young people of Lungau create true masterpieces: fires up to 12 meters high, which are lit on the night from Holy Saturday to Easter Sunday.
+The Easter bonfire is one of the oldest and most impressive customs in the Salzburg Lungau region.
+Every year at Easter time, the young people of Lungau create true masterpieces: fires up to 12 meters high, which are lit the night from Holy Saturday to Easter Sunday.

 Lighting the Easter bonfire is more than just a spectacle.
-It is a moment when the community comes together to celebrate the ancient tradition.
+It is a precious moment when the community comes together to celebrate an ancient tradition.

-Even in pre-Christian times, people lit fires in honor of the goddess Ostara and paid homage to her with their own festival of light.
+Already in pre-Christian times, people lit fires in honor of the goddess Ostara and paid homage to her with a specific festival of light.
 In 739, St. Boniface reported on the Easter fires of the Germanic tribes, whose customs he tried to eradicate with great zeal.
-From this time onwards, the church consecrated the Easter bonfire and thus gave it a Christian character.
+From this time onwards, the church sanctified the Easter bonfire and thus gave it a Christian character.

-The custom of Easter fires has been preserved to this day.
-The following allegedly true story is also linked to these Lungau Easter bonfires: When the French invaded Lungau in 1797, they were so surprised by the gunfire that they thought they were surrounded and encircled by enemies on all sides.
-They fled head over heels.
+The custom of Easter fires has been preserved up to this day.
+The following allegedly true story is also linked to these Lungau Easter bonfires: When the French invaded the Lungau region in 1797, they were so surprised by the traditional Easter gunfire and thought they were surrounded by enemies lurking all over the place.
+So they fled head over heels.

 Unread.